willfindlay/honors-thesis/thesis/thesis.md

 ebpH itself constitutes an internal host-based approach; that is, it uses eBPF for in-kernel instrumentation of system calls (internal) on a given host (host-based).
-As we discuss in \autoref{potential-improvements-to-ebph}, a potential avenue for future research in ebpH is moving beyond system call monitoring to *general system introspection* (c.f.\ \autoref{data-collection-categories}).
+As we discuss in \autoref{general_introspection}, a potential avenue for future research in ebpH is moving beyond system call monitoring to *general system introspection* (c.f.\ \autoref{data-collection-categories}).
 This is specifically a possibility due to eBPF's unique classification as an internal sensor capable of monitoring the entire system dynamically, safely, and with minimal overhead.